Installation of a pacemaker

 3. Medications may be prescribed to control heart rhythm or prevent inflammation.

-Results of the operation
+Outcomes of the procedure

 Q&A